-Ryan Gillespie is a math coach for the district.
-And this new test, Gillespie said, had been talked about for years.
+Ryan Gillespie, a math coach for the district, says this new test has been talked about for years.

-Ryan Gillespie: “So it's an if I do this, I do this, then I circle my answer and I'm done.”
+"So it's an 'if I do this, I do this, then I circle my answer and I'm done,'" Gillespie explains.

 The test is tied to the new, more rigorous Common Core standards in math, reading and writing that most states have adopted.
 Those standards have proven contentious among some parents and politicians, but among educators, it's not the standards -- it’s the tests that are more controversial.

-At a recent hearing in the Idaho legislature, Bruce Cook, a curriculum director from Rexburg, Idaho, said kids as young as 8 and 9 may not have the computer skills to take the SBAC.
+At a recent hearing in the Idaho legislature, Bruce Cook, a curriculum director from Rexburg, Idaho, said kids as young as eight and nine may not have the computer skills to take the SBAC.

 One poll found only 27 percent of teachers in Idaho support the SBAC.
-Some schools say the test is just too hard – and too long.
-The SBAC isn't timed, but it's expected to range from 6 hours in total for elementary schoolers, up to 7 and a half hours for older students.
+Some schools say the test is just too hard -- and too long.
+The SBAC isn't timed, but it's expected to range from six hours in total for elementary schoolers, up to seven-and-a-half hours for older students.

 Kansas dropped out of the Smarter Balanced consortium late last year to create its own test.
 Alaska plans to follow.
 And there are rumblings about doing the same in Idaho.

-Education researcher Amy Roth McDuffie says the biggest problem isn't about the SBAC itself – or any test aligned to the Common Core standards.
+Washington State University education researcher Amy Roth McDuffie says the biggest problem isn't about the SBAC itself -- or any test aligned to the Common Core standards.
 It's how much value teachers, districts and even the state put on the test.
-McDuffie teaches at Washington State University.
 Last year, she co-authored a report based on surveys of middle school math teachers.
 It found most teachers planned to use the test as a guide for classroom instruction, in part because the test weighs heavily on teachers' own evaluations.

-Amy Roth McDuffie: “My concerns then are if the focus so much is on seeing the test – and it's understandable that they take that stance – then are we really aiming to teach to the Common Core, or are we teaching to a test and what can easily be tested?”
+“My concerns then are if the focus so much is on seeing the test -- and it's understandable that they take that stance -- then are we really aiming to teach to the Common Core, or are we teaching to a test and what can easily be tested?”

 McDuffie worries the Common Core standards states have crafted so carefully could ultimately be less important than a single test.